yclas/documentation/how-to-change-theme.md

 ---
 ## Changing theme

-To change look and feel of your site go to **Panel,** select **Appearance** > **Themes** from the left sidebar.
+To change the look and feel of your site, go to **Panel,** select **Appearance** > **Themes** from the left sidebar.
 At the top of the page you can see the theme you are currently using.
-Below you have a list of **available themes** that you already own.
-Select the one that you like the most and click **Activate** (you can also preview it firstly).
-The layout of your website just changed!
+Below, you have a list of the **available themes** that you already own.
+Select the one you like the most and click **Activate** (you can preview it before using it).
+And that's it, the layout of your website just changed!

 ## Buying new theme and installation

 If you don't have any available themes to choose from, you can get **[Yclas Self-Hosted PRO](https://selfhosted.yclas.com/themes/yclas-self-hosted-pro.html)** from the market.
 Just hit **Buy now!** and you will be redirected to the site where you can complete the payment.
-After purchasing you will be provided with the download link and all necessary information.
+After purchasing, you will be provided with the download link and all the necessary information.

-When you buy premium theme we offer you its **free installation -** contact us and we will do it for you.
-But you can also do installation by yourself, because it is really easy and fast.
-You just need to go to **Appearance > Themes**, **upload** the downloaded theme file and press **Activate**.
-When you go once again to Panel > Appearance > Themes you will notice that the new theme is visible in **Available Themes** section.
+When you buy a premium theme, what we offer you its **free installation -**, so contact us and we will do it for you.
+But you could also do the installation by yourself because it is really easy and fast.
+You just need to go to **Appearance > Themes**, **upload** the downloaded theme file and then press **Activate**.
+When you go again to the Panel > Appearance > Themes, you will notice that the new theme is visible in **Available Themes** section.
 Then click **Activate**.

 ## Modifying themes